If you’d like to become a carer for Corinium Care, please take the time to read through the information contained in the questions and answers below.

 What can I earn?

-You can earn between about £525 to £630 per week.
-The rates are based on your experience and the level of care you can provide.
+As a Corinium Carer you can begin earning £525 per week.
 You will also receive a travel allowance of up to £40 per week.

 What are the dialling codes to the UK?